The two-sentence version of this page

 ☆ Wayfare “welcomes new voices and ideas that transcend and expand familiar boundaries.”
 They do not currently have a submissions page but you can send poetry to wayfare@faithmatters.org, and see fiction and essay guidelines here.

 Finally, note that many reputable outlets are willing to publish works with “Mormon resonance,” as described above.
-Recent literary Thomas Kanes we have found in recent years we have found Amethyst Review, Analog, Coffin Bell, Every Day Fiction, Leading Edge, POETRY, Psaltery & Lyre, Rock & Sling, Silk Road Review, So to Speak, Thimble Mag, Weber—The Contemporary West, Western Humanities Review, Young Ravens Literary Review.
+Literary Thomas Kanes we have found in recent years include Amethyst Review, Analog, Coffin Bell, Every Day Fiction, Leading Edge, POETRY, Psaltery & Lyre, Rock & Sling, Silk Road Review, So to Speak, Thimble Mag, Weber—The Contemporary West, Western Humanities Review, Young Ravens Literary Review.

 (Note: By no means is this a complete list.
 This is just a smattering of journals who have published such work in recent years that were top of our mind.
 If you would like to suggest a journal for this list, please do!)